‘Manchester City will win Premier League' – Yakubu Ayegbeni predicts Citizens success | Goal.com

 ‘Manchester City will win Premier League' – Yakubu Ayegbeni predicts Citizens success

-Pep Guardiola’s pattern of football and depth of quality in the Manchester City squad will see them win the Premier League this season, according to Yakubu Ayegbeni.
+Pep Guardiola’s style of football and the depth in quality in the Manchester City squad will see them win the Premier League this season, according to Yakubu Ayegbeni.

 The former Everton and Leicester City striker says the path appears to have been cleared for the Etihad Stadium giants to ease their way over the line ahead of other rivals – for a seventh English top-flight diadem in their history.